University of Michigan-Ann Arbor — Admission Snapshot 2026

 Use your personal statement to prove you will be a 'good roommate' and active community member.
 Focus on resilience, empathy, and career goals.

-Does a degree from U Michigan Ann Arbor Worth It?
+Is a U Michigan Ann Arbor Degree Worth It?

 At University of Michigan-Ann Arbor, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist U Michigan Ann Arbor as your choice in the form.

-How much a U Michigan Ann Arbor Graduate make?
+How much does a U Michigan Ann Arbor Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 83648.
-An average U Michigan Ann Arbor graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $83,648.
+An average U Michigan Ann Arbor graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools